groupdocs/docs.groupdocs.com/content/viewer-net/release-notes/release-notes-2018/groupdocs.viewer-for-.net-18.11-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Viewer for .NET 18.11.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Viewer for .NET 18.11.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Viewer which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.

-Since version **18.11,** despite using the *ViewerConfig.EnableCaching = true* option, *GetPrintableHtml* method of the *ViewerHtmlHandler* and *ViewerImageHandler* classes does not cache the rendering results.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}{{< alert style="info" >}}Since version 18.11, despite using the ViewerConfig.EnableCaching = true option, GetPrintableHtml method of the ViewerHtmlHandler and ViewerImageHandler classes does not cache the rendering results.{{< /alert >}}

 ### Supported File Formats